Table of Contents

 4. Customer-specific reporting formats using stored attributes

-Validating Entries
+Validating entries

 Before posting, you can validate journal entries:

-3. Review and correct any validation issues
+3. Review and correct any validation issues.

-Posting Entries
+Posting entries

 To post validated journal entries:

-1. Select the specific lines to post
+1. Select the specific lines to post.

-2. Click Actions > Post Line(s)
+2. Choose Actions > Post Line(s).

-3. Confirm the posting action
+3. Confirm the posting action.

 4. The system will: